laineus/phavuer/README.md

 - StaticBody
 - Body

-If you want to use another GameObjects, plase make an issue or MR.
+Phavuer currently supports major GameObjects, but not all.
+If you wish to use other GameObjects, please raise an issue or a Pull Request.
-Also you can make base components just in your project. ([refer](https://github.com/laineus/phavuer/tree/master/src/components))
+You also have the option to create base components within your project. ([See here for reference](https://github.com/laineus/phavuer/tree/master/src/components))

 ## Methods (for contributers)

 ### `initGameObject(gameObject, props, context)`

-This method gives following features to the given gameObject:
+This method endows the specified gameObject with the following features:

-- Having reactivity for given props such as `x` or `y` ([see all](https://github.com/laineus/phavuer/tree/master/src/setters.js))
+- Reactivity to specified props, such as `x` or `y` ([full list here](https://github.com/laineus/phavuer/tree/master/src/setters.js)).
-- Appended to the parent Container automatically if it exists
+- Automatic appending to the parent Container, if it exists.
-- Appended to the Scene automatically if parent Container not exists
+- If a parent Container does not exist, it is automatically appended to the Scene.
-- Destroyedautomatically when the component is unmounted
+- Automatic destruction when the component is unmounted.
-- Able to set interactive events such as `@pointerup`
+- Ability to set interactive events like `@pointerup`.
-- Able to set an event for on create `@create`
+- Ability to set an event for object creation using `@create`.

 Parameters: